-A charming and secluded El Rio Y Mar Resort is located in Busuanga Island, Palawan and offers picturesque views of the calming blue waters, beautiful bay, and the hills.
-Encircled by a tropical ambience, El Rio y Mar Island is a one-hour flight from Manila to Francisco B. Reyes Busuanga Airport and 45 minutes by land and boat transfer to the resort.
+A charming and secluded El Rio Y Mar Resort is located in Busuanga Island, offers picturesque views of the calming blue waters, beautiful bay, and the hills.
+Encircled by a tropical ambience, this island is an hour flight from Manila to Francisco B. Reyes Busuanga Airport and 45 minutes by land and boat transfer to the resort.

-As it is a secluded resort there are no food choices except for the Resort Restaurant.
-But it was fine.
-They have buffet breakfast and different varieties of food – from Asian to Western.
+As it is a secluded resort there are no other restaurants except for the Resort Restaurant.
+But it was perfectly fine.
+They have good buffet breakfast and different varieties of food – from Asian to Western.